MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-Mailbox.md

 When you use this switch in on-premises Exchange, a disabled account is created with the room mailbox.
 The account can't be used to sign in to the mailbox or anywhere in the organization.
 To enable the associated account, use the EnableRoomMailboxAccount and RoomMailboxPassword parameters.

-When you use this switch in Exchange Online, an account with an unknown password is created with the room mailbox.
+When you use this switch in Exchange Online, an account with a random, unknown password is created for the room mailbox.
 If the password is known or changed, the account can be used to log in to the mailbox or anywhere in the organization.
-To prevent this account from being able to log in after you create the room mailbox, use the Set-AzureADUser cmdlet in Azure Active Directory PowerShell.
-For instructions, see [Block Microsoft 365 user accounts with PowerShell](https://learn.microsoft.com/microsoft-365/enterprise/block-user-accounts-with-microsoft-365-powershell).
+To prevent this account from being able to log in after you create the room mailbox, use the AccountEnabled parameter on the [Update-MgUser](https://learn.microsoft.com/powershell/module/microsoft.graph.users/update-mguser) cmdlet in Microsoft Graph PowerShell.

 ```yaml
 Type: SwitchParameter